asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-21-HEVD-arbitraryoverwrite.md

 ### Write

-If you can gain some kind of arbitrary write in the Windows kernel, you can obviously leverage that for EOP.
+If you can gain some kind of arbitrary write in the Windows kernel, you can leverage that for EOP.

 ### What